-Don’t over plan!!!
-Even if you are at a theme park of a dream city with lots to do…have space on your schedule to allow for surprises things that pop up!
+Even if you are at a theme park or a dream city with lots to do, have space on your schedule to allow for surprises things that pop up!
 You never know when you will stumble on something special you would miss if you are rushing from point A to B!

-While I sometimes have to keep reminding myself to take this advice these keys help take off the pressure and help me to enjoy the time exploring and relaxing!
+While I frequently have to remind myself to take this advice, these keys help take off the pressure and help me enjoy the time exploring and relaxing!